You will be logged-out on changing the country.

 Do you wish to continue?

-Named in honor of the lady of the Stags’ Leap manor, the 2021 Amparo Rosé is beguiling, with a unique style all its own.
-A lovely watermelon pink hue with vibrant aromas of fresh cherry, strawberry crème, and white nectarine, accompanied by a touch of delicate rose petal perfume.
-On the palate, this Grenache-based rosé leaps forward with a bounty of bright Bing cherry, red raspberry, and exotic orange blossom notes, supported by a lithe, mouthwatering texture.
-Small amounts of Syrah add fruit intensity to the blend, while also adding depth of color, and a touch of complexity.
+Named in honor of the lady of the Stags’ Leap manor, the 2022 Amparo Rosé is beguiling, with a unique style all its own.
+A lovely bright pink hue with vibrant aromas of fresh cherry, strawberry shortcake, and pomegranate, accompanied by a touch of delicate rose petal perfume.
+On the palate, this Grenache-based rosé leaps forward with a bounty of juicy watermelon, red raspberry, and exotic orange blossom notes, supported by a lithe, mouthwatering texture.
+Small amounts of Carignane add fruit intensity to the blend, while also adding depth of color, and a touch of complexity.
 Made in a dry style, this crisp and elegant rosé is the perfect accompaniment to lighter fare or is delightful on its own as a refreshing aperitif.

 The 2021 season was joyous and welcomed after the challenges of previous vintages, producing exceptionally high-quality fruit, some of the best in recent years.
 Rain early in the year led to almost no notable precipitation for the rest of the season, providing an ideal environment for grapes to flower, bloom, and set in early spring, with budbreak early in April, followed by flowering and bloom in May.
 The summer saw early and even ripening throughout the valley, with veraison appearing in early July.
 Low yields (in part due to drought conditions), created fruit that is intensely flavored and smaller in berry size.
 One of the earliest starts, harvest began with white wine grapes coming in towards late July, while red wine grapes arrived about a month later, at the end of August.
 With optimal ripening and taste, our winemakers took their time bringing grapes in, crafting wines of fantastic character, with amazing color extraction, aromatic intensity, tremendous balance, and structure, that are equally lush and fruity.
 A tremendous year to taste the nuances and terroir distinction from around the valley.